Television personalities in Japan: Nepotic tarento

 Sometimes, Tarento are given prominent air time on TV and are promoted heavily due to their association or relationship to an established celebrity or politician, and not because they possess any discernible skills for entertaining audiences.
 One of the bigger examples of this phenomenon is Kazushige Nagashima, the son of the legendary Yomiuri Giants player and manager Shigeo Nagashima.
-After failing to become a successful baseball player, he turned to the entertainment circuit and used his father's name to make inroads.
+After a nine-year career as a professional baseball player, he turned to the entertainment circuit and used his father's name to make inroads.
 The son of controversial Tokyo governor Shintaro Ishihara, Yoshizumi Ishihara, has also achieved a measure of exposure due to nepotism as well as Kotaro Koizumi, son of former Prime Minister Junichiro Koizumi.